jotyGill/ezsh/README.md

 ``` bash
 ./quickz.sh --cp-hist  # running multiple times will duplicate history entries
 ```

+## Notes
+* If the text/icons look broken, make sure your terminal is using one of the powerline fonts. [discussion](https://github.com/powerline/fonts/issues/185).
+I use roboto-mono-for-powerline

+* marker's shortcut "Ctr+t" clashed with fzf so I rebound it to "Ctr +b"

+* All oh-my-zsh plugins are installed under ~/.oh-my-zsh, Other tools (fzf,marker,todo) are installed in ~/.quickzsh

+* The look of the shell can be very easily customised[https://github.com/bhilburn/powerlevel9k#prompt-customization] by editing POWERLEVEL9K settings in .zshrc (from line ~15)

 Suggestions about more cool tools are always welcome :)